Deborah S. Jin: Scientific contributions

 In 2003, Jin and her team were the first to condense pairs of fermionic atoms.
 They directly observed a molecular Bose-Einstein condensate created solely by adjusting the interaction strength in an ultracold Fermi gas of atoms using a Feshbach resonance.
 She was able to observe transitions of the gas between a Bardeen-Cooper-Schrieffer (BCS) state and Bose-Einstein condensate.

-In 2008, Jin and her team developed a technique analogous to Angle-resolved photoemission spectroscopy which allowed them to measure excitations of their degenerate gas with both energy- and momentum-resolution.
+In 2008, Jin and her team developed a technique analogous to angle-resolved photoemission spectroscopy (ARPES) which allowed them to measure excitations of their degenerate gas with both energy- and momentum-resolution.
 They used this approach to study the nature of fermion pairing across the BCS-BEC crossover, the same system her group had first explored in 2003.
 These experiments provided the first experimental evidence of a pseudogap in the BCS-BEC crossover.

 Jin continued to advance the frontiers of ultracold science when she and her colleague, Jun Ye, managed to cool polar molecules that possess a large electric dipole moment to ultracold temperatures, also in 2008.
 Rather than directly cool polar molecules, they created a gas of ultracold atoms and then transformed them into dipolar molecules in a coherent way.
 This work led to novel insights regarding the chemical reactions near absolute zero.
 They were able to observe and control potassium-rubidium (KRb) molecules in the lowest energy state (ground state).
 They were even able to observe molecules colliding and breaking and forming chemical bonds.
 Jin's husband, John Bohn, who specialized in the theory of ultracold atomic collisions, collaborated with her on this work.